Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `leave_hole`
 ### [adapters.myAdapterSet.dataProviders.myDataProvider.proxyDataAdapter.firstConnectionTimeoutMillis](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L4861)

 Optional, but effective only if `enableRobustAdapter` is set to `true`.
 The timeout for the first connection attempt.
-Upon the Proxy Adapter initialization at Lightstreamer Server startup, if remote server connection is not available, Lightstreamer Server startup can be delayed until this timeout expires.
+Upon the Proxy Adapter initialization at the Lightstreamer Broker  startup, if remote server connection is not available, the Lightstreamer Broker startup can be delayed until this timeout expires.
 A negative value stands for an unlimited timeout.
-Note that, when Lightstreamer Server startup completes, as long as a connection to a remote server is still missing, all subscription requests will get an empty snapshot; then, when the connection is established, the data flow will be restored according to the `eventsRecovery` setting.
+Note that, when the Lightstreamer Broker startup completes, as long  as a connection to a remote server is still missing, all  subscription requests will get an empty snapshot; then, when the  connection is established, the data flow will be restored according  to the `eventsRecovery` setting.

 **Default:** `0`
 ### [adapters.myAdapterSet.dataProviders.myDataProvider.proxyDataAdapter.keepaliveHintMillis](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L5026)